JustWaveThings/JustWaveThings/README.md

 <h1 align="center">Hi 👋, I'm Wave</h1>
 <h3 align="center">A learner following The Odin Project curriculum</h3>

-- 🔭 I’m currently working on projects focused on: **Promises / Callbacks / Async JS**
+- 🔭 I’m currently working on projects focused on: **Data Structures and Algorithms**

 - 🌱 I’m currently learning: **JavaScript, HTML5/CSS3, Node.js, React, Express, Mongo.db, Git, Webpack and more**

 - 👯 I’m looking to collaborate on **how to network effectively as a new developer**.

-- 🤝 I’m looking for help with: **Choosing from and implementing JavaScript Design Principles / Implementing SOLID Prinicples / Keeping it DRY**
+- 🤝 I’m looking for help with: **Choosing from and implementing JavaScript Design Principles / Implementing SOLID Prinicples / Keeping it DRY / Keeping Organized**

 - 👨‍💻 All of my public projects are available in the repository's GitHub Pages, for now.
 A portfolio site is planned.